-They were allowed to consume this during the daylight hours due to the slogan:
+They were allowed to consume this during daylight hours due to the slogan:

 Liquid non franguent ieunum

 …or in English, “liquid does not break fasting.”
 Starkbier would curb their appetite during the day.
-It only took a few decades before other Munichers tapped kegs of starkbier and instituting annual local public celebrations.
-The clever Paulaner monks did this without violating the Purity Law of 1516 that required all beers brewed in Germany to be made with only water, hops, malt, and yeast.
+It only took a few decades before other Munichers tapped kegs of starkbier and instituted annual local public celebrations.
+The clever Paulaner monks did this without violating the Purity Law of 1516, which required all beers brewed in Germany to be made with only water, hops, malt, and yeast.

 But what if the Pope should not approve?

 They sent a barrel of this rich, malty Doppelbock to the Pope at the Vatican in Rome for his benediction.
 The trouble began with the long journey across the Alps from Bavaria to Italy.